 I appreciated the author, too, because he was very thorough and thoughtful, and because his findings are precisely how I feel about our show’s weaknesses.
 For whatever reason, they chose to do these cheesy-ass projections behind us on set.
 I finally watched them Saturday before the show, and they’re worse than I could have imagined.
 Awful!
 So distracting, awkward, and embarrassing.

 (Oh, and the face I complained about weeks ago is up there larger than life.
 Not even one smiling shot of Adelaide to introduce her.
 Just that bitter, angry mug of aged disappointment, haha!
 That was so dumb on the part of production.
-“Angrier!” the photographer commanded.
-It’s so ugly and out of character.
+“Angrier!” the photographer commanded, with no sense of character and variety.
+Production told him “Angry,” so he got one look locked in his brain.
+He wouldn’t even take the shot unless I exemplified something akin to rage.
+So ugly and out of character.
 Duh.)

-I also have been sincerely annoyed by our choreographer, bless him.
-While I do appreciate his demand that we Level Up, he also has to choreograph to the group’s ability.
+I’ve also been sincerely annoyed by our choreographer, bless him.
+While I do appreciate his demand that we Level Up, he has to choreograph to the group’s ability as a whole.
 It’s so disjointed and glaring.
 Some are dancers, and some are not.
 You blend.
 That’s your job.
 But his ego required this frenetic, intricate stuff that some simply can’t do, and it looks out of balance and amateur.
 I can, but barely.
-I’m OoooooLD.
-And man!
-My feet are starting to scream.
+(I’m OoooooLD, and man!
+My feet are starting to scream.)

 (I get to wear my beloved patent-leather red stilettos for 5 minutes in the closing scene.
 I will pay for this.)

 Finally, the performances.
 He liked us, though we don’t “overflow with triple threats.”
 (Ouch!)
-He said that my choices “told a million tales in subtext,” which I really appreciated!
+He said that my choices “told a million tales in subtext,” which I appreciated so much!
 I always wanted to play Adelaide’s sincerity.
-She’s a caricature; that’s why she’s fun.
-But she’s a real girl with a broken heart.
+She’s a caricature; that’s why she’s great.
+But she’s a real girl with a broken heart and massive, hilarious anxiety.
 I love her.

 I love our amateur production.
 I love my castmates.
 I’m glad I have time left to appreciate and enjoy our show and my new friends.
 Hell Week is hell.
 I try always to keep that in perspective, but ours, as I mentioned, was the worst I’ve ever experienced.
 I was pissed.